xO-3670/Tablet-Visualizer/README.md

-# Tablet Visualizer for osu
+# Tablet Visualizer for osu!

 Tablet Visualizer is a lightweight application designed to function as an overlay for OBS .
 It simulates a graphic tablet's surface and shows real-time input based on your mouse or tablet stylus movements.
 You can easily customize the entire program visuals by modifying `Settings.json` file.